Revised and updated on October 12, 2023

-Sure, a portal may look good, but what does it accomplish for your business?
+First, look beyond the look and feel.
+A portal may look good, but what does it accomplish for your business?
 Does it facilitate communications between you and your users?
-Does it enable more efficient business operations and workflows?
+Will it enable more efficient business operations and workflows?
 Does it enable you to be more productive?
 If your portal doesn’t help you reach your business objectives, a nice-looking site will get old real fast.

 How is your user experience?

-Sure, member and provider experience is important, but how is the user experience for you?
+Yes, member and provider experience is important, but how is the user experience for you?
 Does it help with your business tasks?
 Does it make your job easier?
 Is the functionality clunky or seamless for you to use?
-Pay attention to this; you’ll be using your portal more often than your members and providers do.
+Pay attention to this, because you’ll be using your portal more often than your members and providers do.

 How much of the portal is original software?

 Was the technology developed by the portal provider or is it a mishmash of third party software?
 What will happen when one of those third-party plugins is unplugged?
 If the third-party software is broken, how long will it take for them to fix it?
 Selecting a portal vendor that develops their own software ensures a faster response for fixes, enhancements, and greater stability for your company.

 How responsive is the portal provider’s Customer Support?

 Is support located out of the country with hours of time difference separating you?
 Does it take a long time to resolve issues because support teams won’t see your request until hours after you send it?
 Will they work evenings and weekends to help you address an urgent need?
 When reality hits and your portal is live, make sure you’ll have responsive support teams standing by you.

 What kind of end user support will you get?